 Deciding when to travel to America really depends on the type of holiday you want and how much budget you have to spend.

 Medical expenses in the USA are amongst the highest in the world.
-The average daily cost of a hospital bed is an eye watering $751.06 – and that’s just for basic treatment.
 Cases of Aussies incurring medical bills in the tens of thousands of dollars is quite common.

-Yes, you can - as long as you have a valid Australian state based drivers license, of course.
+Yes, you can - as long as you have a valid license to drive in the USA and your country of residence.
 Driving is one of the best ways to get around the States, especially on the West coast.
-If you’re hiring a rental car you're automatically covered for the car rental excess for $4,000 (this can be upped to $6,000 for an additional premium) excluding 'The Basics' plan.
+If you’re hiring a rental car you're automatically covered for the rental vehicle excess for $6,000.
 This means you can save money on your rental car hire.
-Details on car rental excess can be found here.
+Details on rental vehicle excess can be found here.

 A TID policy can cover you for lost, stolen or even damaged luggage and personal effects.
 Details on cover can be found here.